 Detecting Insurance Application Fraud in the Digital World

 Detecting insurance application fraud in a digital-first environment is a challenge.
-Applicants lie about smoking, medical conditions, and driving records and these simple misrepresentations can cost carriers millions.
+Applicants lie about smoking, medical conditions, driving records, and more, and these simple misrepresentations can cost carriers millions.

-We’ve come a long way since risk prediction models first started out.
-Now, with machine learning, first-party intent data, and behavioral intelligence available to us, it’s not as hard as it used to be to identify fraudsters before they do real harm.
+Today, with machine learning, first-party intent data, and behavioral data science available to us, it’s not as hard as it used to be to identify fraudsters before they cause real harm.

 - What is detectable non-disclosure?

 - How to detect non-disclosure and application fraud

 - The impacts of fraud on insurance companies